expo/expo/packages/expo-splash-screen/README.md

 ##### Provide different splash screen image

-You might want to add separate image for `dark` mode.
-If the system is switched to `dark` mode it would pick this different image instead of normal one and present it in splash screen view.
+You might want to add a separate image for `dark` mode.
+If the system is switched to `dark` mode, it would pick this different image instead of the normal one and present it in the splash screen view.

 1. In your Xcode project open `SplashScreen` (created in previous section).
 2. Convert this asset to support `Dark Appearance`: